derekTurner/Javascript-Games-Fund-24/Block_3/section_1c/setup.md

 At this point docker has not completed startup.
 When startup is complete Docker desktop offers a tutorial - but dont follow this yet.
 Click on the settings cog wheel icon next to the sign in.

-Click on the option to use composeV2
+Scroll down to see the default settings

 ![enable compose V2](enableComposeV2.png)

-Then apply and restart.
+No need to change any of these settings.

 Now you can quit docker desktop from the system tray menu.